 We welcome hearing from our readers about favorite places to shop or dine during the holidays, stories of your holidays on Hatteras or Ocracoke, and photos of the holiday lights and activities.
 We’ll be happy to publish your holiday recipes also.

-You can send stories, photos, recipes or other information to email@example.com.
+You can send stories, events, photos, recipes or other information to email@example.com.

 Most of the advertisers in our holiday shopping guide have websites, so you can shop even if you won’t be here.

 The Thanksgiving and Christmas holidays are a great time to be on the islands.
 Have a terrific holiday season and enjoy.

 (For information about advertising on our shopping guide, e-mail firstname.lastname@example.org.)

 Old Christmas celebration is Jan.
 3 in Rodanthe....WITH SLIDE SHOW

 The tradition of Old Christmas will be celebrated Saturday, Jan.
 3 at the Rodanthe-Waves-Salvo Community Building.
 The celebration continues a 150-year old tradition, reports organizer Connie Page.